BZNUDS/Web-Design-Challenge/README.md

 Hello Central Grader,

-As of 3:15pm CT on March 21st, this is still work in progeress (WIP).
-I was travelling this past week, so I plan to upload my homework as soon as I can.

-Sorry for the inconvenience,

-Brian

-Hello Central Grader,

-As of 11:15pm CT on March 20th, this is still work in progeress (WIP).
-I was travelling this week, so I plan to upload my homework as soon as I can.
+As of 10:27am CT on March 22nd, this is still work in progeress (WIP).
+I was travelling last week, so trying tp catch up with my homework as soon as I can.

 Sorry for the inconvenience,

 Brian